 Fluttering with flags its proud pavilions rise:

 Down seething alleys what melodious din,

 At Earth's great market where Joy is trafficked in

 Buy while thy purse yet swells with golden Youth!

 | Best Poems | Short Poems

 Email Poem |

-Analysis and Comments on An Ode to Antares
+Comments, Analysis, and Meaning on An Ode to Antares